sonic-net/SONiC/doc/secure_boot/hld_secure_boot.md

 Note: The verification flow is basically supported in the device that supports SB, and it’s not required to code the verification flow, the only things to do is:

 set SB flag to enable in BIOS, save shim, grub in this location: /boot/efi/EFI, and sign all the components as was explained in the prev flow.

+####  Enable/disable the feature in runtime:
+Once you install a secure image in a secure device, is possible to disable the security verification of secure boot, but it's partially.
+How to disable the secure boot flow, is by setting in the BIOS "secure boot" to disable.
+As a result of that, the shim, and the grub will be not verified anymore, but still, the KO and warmboot(kexec) feature will remain secured, that because the modification to support KO and kexec was done in kernel in the build process and cannot be modified in runtime.
+So, this is the reason why secure boot in runtime can be disabled, but just partially.
+Technical details of the kernel build flag can be found in the building chapter.

 ##### the modules and sub-modules that are modified for this design